ICN'S FOUNDER/CEO/CHAIRMAN - FELICIA J. PERSAUD

 Caribbean-born entrepreneur Felicia J. Persaud wears many hats.
 She is the founder and CEO of Invest Caribbean, the US-based global private sector investment agency of the Caribbean, as well as a journalist, news editor, columnist, mass communications expert and advocate.

 Felicia is a respected leader in the Caribbean US Diaspora on many fronts.
-She is a pioneer in the Caribbean American marketplace in the US, founding Invest Caribbean to serve as a conduit between governments, funders and developers; as well as of the only PR Wire of the Caribbean, CaribPR Wire, now part of CISION PR Newswire; the first daily news wire for the Caribbean in the Diaspora, now News Americas Now; and the award-winning Caribbean PR, AD and Digital Media Solutions Agency, Hard Beat Communications, Inc.
+She is a pioneer in the Caribbean American marketplace in the US, founding Invest Caribbean to serve as a conduit between governments, funders and developers; as well as of the only PR Wire of the Caribbean, CaribPR Wire, now part of CISION PR Newswire.
+She also founded the first daily news wire for the Caribbean in the Diaspora, now News Americas News Network, a network of 20 Caribbean sites that's syndicated; and the award-winning Caribbean PR, AD and Digital Media Solutions Agency, Hard Beat Communications, Inc.

-In the past, she has worked as a news editor and print journalist at many publications including the New York Daily News’ “Caribbeat In Focus;” The Queens Chronicle, Black Elegance Magazine, The New York Trend and freelanced for numerous Caribbean, African American and African publications.
+In the past, Felicia has worked as a news editor and print journalist at many publications, including the New York Daily News’ “Caribbeat In Focus;” The Queens Chronicle, The Caribbean America, Black Elegance Magazine, The New York Trend and Caribbean News Now, and freelanced for numerous Caribbean, African American and African publications.
 She has been consistently on radio since 1993 - in Guyana and the US - including on WWRL, WLIB, WBLS and currently on WRTN, and WBAI Radio, and has been an anchor, reporter and guest host on several television programs, including on One Caribbean, CUNY and PBS Television.

 Felicia is also a passionate advocate for Caribbean people in the US Diaspora, and founded CARIB ID in 2008, which battled for 12 years for a way for Caribbean nationals to accurately self-identify on US Census forms.
 In 2020, that advocacy manifested on the 2020 Census forms, which for the first time in the US Census history, allowed Caribbean nationals and other immigrants to identify their nationality and ancestry.